Day Trading Options

 Trading put-call parity is a strategy built around exploiting arbitrage.
 Arbitrage profits occur when you earn a riskless profit without having to use any of your own capital.

+The formula looks like this: Put price + the underlying price = call price + present value of the call options strike price.
 When this equality formula doesn’t hold, you have an arbitrage opportunity.
-Say for example, we take Apple’s (AAPL) stock.
+Say, for example, we take Apple’s (AAPL) stock.

 If the current share price is $154, an at-the-money put option costs $5, an at-the-money call option costs $4 and the current yield a 10-year US Treasury is 3%, the math works out like this: